 Lighting plays an essential role in our homes, not just for providing the right level of light to see by, but for helping us to bring warmth, atmosphere, mood and comfort to a space.
 Designers talk a lot about layering – putting together different patterns, colours, textures and materials to create an interesting, individual look in a room - and layering light is no different.
 You need to combine different levels of light from different sources – ceilings, walls, floor and table lamps - to create an even balance, and particular mood.
-Learning how to layer light is all about mixing and matching these different kinds of light to achieve the right effect.
+Read on to learn how to layer light by mixing and matching these different kinds of light to achieve the right effect.

 What is layered light?